meodai/pro-color-harmonies/README.md

 ## Notes

+- All palette generators produce exactly **6 base colors** internally.
-- Generation logic operates mostly in OKLCH; interpolation for extended palettes is done in OKLAB for smoother transitions.
+- Generation logic operates in OKLCH for perceptually uniform color harmony.
+- For extended palettes (> 6 colors), use OKLAB interpolation for smoother transitions between colors (as demonstrated in the demo app).
+- For reduced palettes (< 6 colors), sample evenly from the base palette or use your own selection logic.
 - The port is designed to be close to the original `color-palette-generator-main` behavior while exposing culori `Color` objects directly for integration into other tools.